System of Cooperation Among the American Air Forces

 The System of Cooperation Among the American Air Forces (Sistema de Cooperación entre las Fuerzas Aéreas Americanas, SICOFAA) is an apolitical voluntary international organization among the North and South American air forces.

-SICOFAA's mission is to promote and strengthen the bonds of friendship prevalent in the Air Forces of the American Continent, members of the System, as well as to achieve the mutual support among them through their cooperation to act jointly when directed to do so by their respective governments.
-Critical topics include air operations, human resources, education and training, search and rescue, disasters relief, telecommunications, aerospace medicine, weather, prevention of plane crashes, and scientific research.
+SICOFAA's mission is to promote and strengthen the bonds of Air Forces throughout the Americas as well as to enable mutual support and joint cooperation when directed to do so by their respective governments.
+Critical focuses include air operations, human resources, education and training, search and rescue, disaster relief, telecommunications, aerospace medicine, weather, prevention of plane crashes, and scientific research.

-System of Cooperation Among the American Air Forces (Spanish: Sistema de Cooperación entre las Fuerzas Aéreas Americanas) or SICOFAA.
-Is based out of Davis-Monthan Air Force Base, Arizona.
+The organization is based out of Davis-Monthan Air Force Base, Arizona.

+Mission

 SICOFAA started in 1961 as a forum for senior leaders from Air Forces in the Western Hemisphere to discuss military issues and aviation topics.
 Today, the organization has become more formalized, but has kept to its voluntary and apolitical status while striving to foster friendship and cooperation among American Air Forces through the interchange of experiences, training and education.
 SICOFAA also develops procedures and plans to facilitate combined actions between air components of member nations.

-SICOFAA holds a yearly meeting called the Conference of the American Air Chiefs or CONJEFAMER, this is where air chiefs and representatives from 21 Western Hemisphere member nations meet, ranging from Canada to Argentina.

-The location of each year's CONJEFAMER conference rotates among member nations; this year (2014) the Colombian Air Force hosted the military delegations during the week-long event.

-Conference attendees meet to confer over recommendations and programs proposed during CONJEFAMER committee meetings held earlier this year.
+SICOFAA holds a yearly meeting called the Conference of the American Air Chiefs or CONJEFAMER where air chiefs and representatives from member nations meet.
+The location of each year's CONJEFAMER conference rotates among member nations.
+Conference attendees meet to confer over recommendations and programs proposed during CONJEFAMER committee meetings held earlier in the year.

-The Organizations focused on the professional Airman and the interests of Air Forces of each nation are vital in ensuring governments understand what airpower can provide to their citizens.
-SICOFAA ensures issues that apply to Air Forces across the Americas are discussed in an atmosphere of trust and understanding and that there is much we can learn from one another.